vrnetlab/vrnetlab/xrv/README.md

 This is the vrnetlab docker image for Cisco IOS XRv.

 There are two flavours of virtual XR routers, XRv and XRv9000 where the latter has a much more complete forwarding plane.
-This image is not tested with XRv9000, which has a different dataplane and potentially different setup/boot mechanics.
+This is for XRv, if you have the XRv9k see the 'xrv9k' directory instead.

 It's not recommended to run XRv with less than 4GB of RAM.
 I have experienced weird issues when trying to use less RAM.